Cephalowat/PSFalcon/README.md

 # Examples

-### Containing and Releasing a Host
+### Containing Hosts

-To contain a host, you need the Host Id for the particular device.
-If you don't have it, `Get-CsHostId` can be used to find it with a filtered search using the device's hostname.
+To contain a host, you need the Host Id for the target device(s).
+If you don't have them, `Get-CsHostId` can be used to find them with a filtered search:

 ```powershell
 PS> $HostId = Get-CsHostId -Filter "hostname:'Example-PC'"